 To apply for a Home Office visa, you will need to submit an application to UK Visas & Immigration (UKVI), the department of the Home Office responsible for the visa system.

 You can apply for most visas online.
 As part of your application you will be required to verify your identify and submit any documentation in support.
 You may be able to upload your documents into the online system and use the UK Immigration: ID Check app to verify your identity.
-However, you may instead be asked to schedule an appointment at either an overseas visa application centre, if applying from outside the UK, or at a UK Visa and Citizenship Application Services (UKVCAS) service point, if applying from inside the UK.
+Alternatively, you may instead be asked to schedule an appointment at either an overseas visa application centre, if applying from outside the UK, or at a UK Visa and Citizenship Application Services (UKVCAS) service point, if applying from inside the UK.

 If you are required to attend an appointment, you will be asked to enrol your biometric information, including a scan of your fingerprints and a photograph of your face.
 You can also use this appointment to submit your documentation.
 You will be told when you apply whether or not you will need to schedule a biometric enrolment appointment.